ICB Board Members

 Headshot of Stuart Watson, Audit Committee Chair

-Stuart Watson, Audit Committee Chair
+Stuart Watson, Senior Independent Director (SID) / Audit Committee Chair

 A chartered accountant, Stuart was the Managing Partner at Ernst & Young for Yorkshire and the North East until his retirement in 2017.
 Stuart continues to share his experience through a number of positions.
 In addition to his role with Humber and North Yorkshire Health and Care Partnership, he is a non-executive director and Audit Committee Chair at a listed plant hire company, advisor to an investment bank, a school chair of governors and regional chair for a children’s charity.